dmcgoldrick/17-antiviral-COVID19-siRNA/README.md

 6) inspected the distribution of target sites on the annotated Wuhan-Hu-1 genome for the targeting sites (see WH1.png).
 Hits 9 distinct locations across the COVID-19 genome

 So these siRNA are now available for clinical research testing against cases that are not responding to vaccines or other therapy.
-The sequence plus the antisense RNA can be ordered from some sequence sources below and annealed together in a suitable sterile buffer to generate siRNA.
+The sequence plus the antisense RNA can be ordered (sources below) and annealed together in a suitable sterile physiological buffer to generate siRNA in a deliverable vapor form taken into the lungs.

-A simple nebulization method for delivery is plausible - see Simple Clinical Delivery Methods
+see Simple Clinical Delivery Methods below

 # Sequence Sources:
 sequences can be ordered here: